-- 2.20 As of September 2021, 9,254 people were in prison serving an indeterminate sentence, which includes a 24% increase in the number of prisoners serving indeterminate sentences in the 18-20 years age bracket when compared with September 2020.
-There were 1,722 IPP prisoners, with the majority of the prisoners having been held for more than eight years beyond the end of their tariff. - 2.21 Individuals are also spending a greater proportion of their sentence in custody.
-6,971 people are currently in prison serving a life sentence, some being held beyond their tariff expiry date.
-The number of recalled prisoners serving life sentences increased by 10% to 658 when compared to September 2020.
-In addition, 11,623 people were released from sentences between April and June 2021, which is 13% lower than in the same period in 2020. - 2.22 This contributes to prison overcrowding.
-The Criminal Justice Alliance has observed that:
+- 2.20 As of September 2021, a total of 9,254 people were in prison serving an indeterminate sentence.
+The number of 18-20 year olds serving indeterminate sentences saw a 24% increase when compared with September 2020.54 There were 1,722 IPP prisoners, with the majority having been held for more than eight years beyond the end of their tariff.55 - 2.21 Individuals are also spending a greater proportion of their sentence in custody.
+Of those serving a life sentence, 6,971 people remain unreleased, with many being held beyond their tariff expiry date.
+56 The number of recalled prisoners serving life sentences increased by 10% to 658 when compared to September 2020.
+In addition, 11,623 people were released from sentences between April and June 2021, which is 13% lower than in the same period in 2020.
+57 - 2.22 This contributes to prison overcrowding.58 The Criminal Justice Alliance has observed that:

 "When prisons are overcrowded, the risk that offenders will commit crimes upon release may be greater.
 A combination of some of the above effects - strain on prison staff, reduced access to educational and training programmes, and the lack of mental health and substance abuse treatment services - reduce the likelihood that prison sentences will actually work to tackle the causes of offending behaviour."
+59